Keeping your baby or child safe in the sun is absolutely vital. Exposing them to too much can increase their risk of skin cancer in later life.

 In fact, labelling on sun creams should state that babies and children be kept out of direct sunlight.

 ‘Sun creams with a short ingredient list and those that are fragrance free or described as hypoallergenic, would be a good place to start,’ says Abbott.
-‘You might want to consider testing any new sun cream on a small patch of skin first, eg on the inner elbow before using it on the face.’
+‘You might want to consider testing any new sun cream on a small patch of skin first, such as the inner elbow, before using it on the face.’

 ‘It depends on the UV index.
 But as a general rule, if the UV index is above 3, then high factor (SPF 30 or higher) broad spectrum (with UVA protection) is advised,’ says Abbott.

-The UV index forecast identifies the strength of the ultraviolet (UV) radiation coming from the sun at a particular place on a particular day.
-The index goes from 1-11, with the following ratings:
+The UV index forecast, which runs from 1 to 11, identifies the strength of the ultraviolet (UV) radiation coming from the sun at a particular place on a particular day.
+3-5 is moderate, and anything above 6 is high or very high.

 Most baby and child sun creams provide an SPF of 50 or 50+, and given that many people under-apply sun cream, using a factor 50 sun cream will provide more of a time buffer for being out in the sun compared with factor 30 sun cream.